-Security control of MQSeries Integrator components, resources, and tasks depends on the definition of users and groups of users (principals) to the security subsystem of the operating system (the Windows NT User Manager).
+Security control of MQSeries Integrator components, resources, and tasks depends on the definition of users and groups of users (principals) to the security subsystem of the operating system.
 MQSeries Integrator always creates a set of groups on the system on which it is installed.
-These local groups are: